Zain-Ul-Abideen00/premium-lifestyle-footwear-marketplace/Day2/README.md

 | `/api/products/{id}`  | `GET`      | Fetch details of a specific product.     | `{ "id": "123", "name": "Running Shoes", "price": 120, "stock": 50, "image": "..." }`  |
 | `/api/orders`         | `POST`     | Create a new order.                      | `{ "orderId": "ORD123", "status": "Success", "message": "Order created successfully." }` |
 | `/api/shipment`       | `GET`      | Track order status.                      | `{ "shipmentId": "SHIP123", "status": "In Transit", "expectedDeliveryDate": "..." }`    |

 ---

-You're absolutely right!
-Let’s expand the **Sanity Schema** section to include **Orders**, **Customers**, and other relevant entities.
-This will ensure that all data required for the **Premium Lifestyle & Footwear Marketplace** is properly defined and stored in Sanity CMS.

----